naveedkhalid123/Grocery-App/README.md

 Designed with a mobile-first approach, ensuring usability and responsiveness.

 🎨 Visuals
-For a detailed preview of the app's UI/UX, check out the visuals here: Grocery App Visuals.
+For a detailed preview of the app's UI/UX, check out the visuals here: https://drive.google.com/file/d/1___67MXQ0euD4Po25FoQyFTFHH_ZdToq/view

 👤 Author
 Developed by Muhammad Naveed Khalid